jack-buffington/3pointSolver/README.md

 since Python is slow and my blob finder could be many times faster if it was made with a compiled language.
 I will probably revisit this algorithm once I get done playing around with lidar on my mapping robot and will almost certainly make this more robust and efficient in C++.
 My recommendation is that you look at what I have done here and then rewrite this in a compiled language.
+Of course, OpenCV has a blob finder too.
+You could probably use that and save yourself a lot of trouble.
+In that case, this would run fine in python.

 I haven't included any video files here but have put the following on my web server: http://www.robotbrigade.com/random/new_circle.mp4